remileduc/p2p-filter-lists/README.md

 For Linux
 =========

-You can simply run the script.
+You can simply run the script `dl-p2p-lists.sh`.
 The final file will be created in `/tmp/qbittorrent_lists_$USER.p2p`.

 For Windows
 ===========

-You can run the script by simply double clicking on it.
-Nothing will happen until it is finished (1 or more minutes depending on your Internet connection), where a popup will show telling you the script is finished.
+You can run the script by simply double clicking on `dl-p2p-lists.vbs`.
+Nothing visible will happen until it is finished (1 or more minutes depending on your Internet connection), where a popup will show telling you the script is finished.

 For Windows, you need the `bin` folder as it contains an executable for `wget`, to download the lists.

 The created file will be located in `%TEMP%\qbittorrent\list.p2p`, so usually in `C:\Users\<username>\AppData\Local\Temp\qbittorrent\list.p2p`.

+**NOTE:** The script for Windows may be improved...
+Currently, compared to the Linux script, nothing is parallelized (one download and one extraction at a time).
+Moreover, for some reasons, the Windows script adds a lot of duplicated lines in the final file.
+So you may think that the Linux script is missing stuff, but it is more like the reverse.
+Anyway, it still works fine enough.

 With qBittorrent
 ================